Skip to main content

 The T3 Bankstown Line is being converted to metro standards between Sydenham and Bankstown with all stations to be fully accessible with lifts and level access between platforms and trains.

-Sydney Metro City & Southwest will operate fully segregated from the existing Sydney Trains railway between Sydenham and Bankstown.
+Sydney Metro Southwest will operate fully segregated from the existing Sydney Trains railway between Sydenham and Bankstown.
 The T3 Line west beyond Bankstown will continue to be operated by Sydney Trains, serving stations between Liverpool, Lidcombe and Bankstown.

 Southwest Metro conversion